KoreTeknology/Blender-3x-Audio-Research/README.md

   - *[Sound Mixer Space](), [Audio Signals](), [Audio Nodes](), [Animate](), [FX Processing]()*
   - [Sources](sources/sources-intro.md)

-> This document is not a definitive version!
+> This document is not a definitive version yet!
 I do add, remove and update many parts, "without announcement", to re-format the complete documentation.
 Stay tuned!

 ---